Are we a match? Are we a match

 Hi [Name],

-It’s a quick follow-up on my previous email.
+It’s a quick follow-up to my previous email.

 I know that you’re very busy so I drafted a testimonial on your behalf based on the feedback you shared during one of our conversations.